TechCoder645/TechCoder645/README.md

    - 💻 Know more about me <a href="" target="_blank"  >Portfolio</a>

-  - 💬 Ask me about *HTML, CSS, JavaScript, React, Chakra-UI, ExpressJS, MongoDB & DSA*
+  - 💬 Ask me about *HTML, CSS, JavaScript, React, ExpressJS, MongoDB & DSA*

 - 📫 How to reach me *shashi.offical06@gmail.com*
 <hr />